splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

 Notes:

 * Regular and optional regions are enabled by default in the :ref:`UI guided setup <aws-wizardconfig>`.
-* If you're :ref:`using the API <get-configapi>` and supply an empty list in an API call, Observability Cloud will enable regular and optional regions.
+* If you're :ref:`using the API <get-configapi>` and supply an empty list in an API call, Observability Cloud will enable all regular and optional regions.
+If you want to enable a specific optional region, you need to do it before adding it to the integration.

 .. _aws-authentication: